Wizards rally to beat Cavaliers for 8th straight victory

 Darius Garland led Cleveland with 28 points, Jarrett Allen had 27 points and 12 rebounds, Cedi Osman scored 19 points, and Kevin Love had 12.
 The Cavaliers have lost five of six.

-Robin Lopez had 14 points for Washington, and Daniel Gafford added 12.
+Robin Lopez had 14 points for Washington, and Daniel Gafford added 12 points to go along with four steals and four blocks.

 TIP-INS